environet/environet/doc/20_distribution_node.md

 ## Administration area

-On the administration are the administrators can maintain:
+On the administration area, administrators can maintain:
 * The data and configuration of monitoring points and observed properties
 * Operators
-* Users, groups, and it's permissions (ACL)
+* Users, groups, and their permissions (ACL)
 * Public keys of operator-users

-The url of the administration are: https://distribution-node.com/admin
+The url of the administration area: https://distribution-node.com/admin

 ## API endpoints